santanap2/santanap2/README.md

 Web Development Student on Trybe
 --------------------------------

-I'm 22 years old and I studied three periods of Physical Education at the Federal University of Minas Gerais and recently made the decision to change my area of expertise.
-I am currently studying web development at Trybe, having joined in April 2022.
-My main interests are in: technology, music, games and sports.
-At the moment I have basic knowledge of Java Script and HTML, aiming to go deeper and become a Full-Stack developer!
+Hi, I'm Pedro and I'm 23 years old, born and raised in Belo Horizonte, Minas Gerais.
+I'm a former student of Physical Education at UFMG and currently in a career transition to the Web Development area, having been a student at Trybe  since April 2022.
+I have a general knowledge of Front-End, which includes HTML, CSS, Javascript, Jest, React.JS between others.
+At this moment, I'm studying Back-End to become a Full-Stack Developer.
+My main interests are in: technology, music, gaming and sports.

+Here is my LinkedIn: https://www.linkedin.com/in/pedro-santana-dev/

 *   🌍  I'm based in Belo Horizonte - MG.
 *   ✉️  You can contact me at [phsantana99@gmail.com](mailto:phsantana99@gmail.com)
-*   🧠  I'm learning Javascript, HTML, CSS and React!
+*   🧠  I'm learning MySQL!
 ### Skills

 <p align="left">